 You’ll often hear 8fit coaches say something like, “Focus on form over reps.”
 Correct form helps prevent injuries and ensures that the right muscles are activated.
 However, despite following instructions, our bodies aren’t always able to perform exercises with the correct form, initially as a result of muscular and skeletal imbalances.

-Here Coach Alice reveals the various types of imbalances that can prevent you from performing a perfect squat and how to correct them over time.
+Here we reveal the various types of imbalances that can prevent you from performing a perfect squat and how to correct them over time.

 What is a squat?